runrig-coop/the-runrig-plan/get-involved.md

 sessions will be held on a regularly recurring basis, with some spontaneous sessions arising whenever it seems appropriate.

+## Other Events and Project Information
-For more details on the projects we're currently working on at these workshops, checkout out the [workshop directory].
-Specific activities may include:
+For more details on the projects we're currently working on outside of these workshops, checkout out the [workshop directory].
+Specific activities may
+include:

 - Group learning and knowledge production, from the study groups, documentation efforts, cataloging and assessing existing tools, drafting standard operating